-You can supply a higher voltage / amp power using the barrel jack connection.
-The barrel jack connection allows for (positive center) power supply units of up to 18V to the PWM channels 1 through 4 (PWM channel 5, used for onboard heating, is not effected, and always tied to the 5V rail).
+You can supply a higher voltage / amp power to the peripherals using the barrel jack connection.
+The barrel jack connection allows for power supply units of up to 18V to the PWM channels 1 through 4 (PWM channel 5, used for onboard heating, is not effected, and always tied to the 5V rail).
+Please make sure your barrel jack connector is positive center.
+Look for a symbol like the following, or confirm in some other manner

 When changing the default power supply, any stirring calibration and pump calibrations will need to be updated.
 Also, the